prefrontalcortex/VolumetricLighting/README.md

 -------------------
 - Compute shaders.
 Tested on dx11, dx12 and osx with metal.
 Might work on other platforms with compute shaders too.
 - Tested in Unity 5.6 to Unity 2017.1.2.
 Please let me know in case of trouble in a newer version.
-- Compiles with Unity 2017.2
+- Compiles with Unity 2017.2 with #pragma 3.5

 Usage notes
 -----------